Itsrajsk/LPI-SPOS-Practicals/README.md

 Steps To Execute This Programs

--->
-Download All Files And Put It In One Folder, It Will Need Later -->
+1) Download All Files And Put It In One Folder, It Will Need Later,

-Open Eclipse
+2) Open Eclipse,

--->
-Then Go To File Section & Open Existing Project
+3) Then Go To File Section & Open Existing Project,

--->
-And Go To The Directory Where You Save That Folder
+4) And Go To The Directory Where You Save That Folder,

--->
-Open It And Go In Each Folders Package Section To RUN The Code -->
+5) Open It And Go In Each Folders Package Section To RUN The Code,

-Finally You Get Ouput in Your Console Or Some Codes Output Is In Text Files
+6) Finally You Get Ouput in Your Console Or Some Codes Output Is In Text Files.